andrewelkins/Laravel-4-Bootstrap-Empowered/readme.md

     }

-For full usage see [andrew13/Confide Documentation](https://github.com/andrew13/confide)
+For full usage see [Zizaco/Confide Documentation](https://github.com/zizaco/confide)
-A fork of Zizaco Confide [Zizaco/Confide Documentation](https://github.com/zizaco/confide)

 <a name="ardent"></a>
 ## Ardent - Used for handling repetitive validation tasks.